-A. Data tables include markup (e.g. tags or N/A styles) that identifies row and column headers in a manner that is compatible with assistive technology (or are rendered by an application such as a browser, media player, or reader that offers this functionality).
-Additional Information: No table found.
-Additional information.
-No table found.
+A. Data tables include markup (e.g. tags or Fail styles) that identifies row and column headers in a manner that is compatible with assistive technology (or are rendered by an application such as a browser, media player, or reader that offers this functionality).
+Additional Information: 5/10 tables were navigable by the NVDA program.
+However, NVDA was not able to navigate through the cells of the other tables by using arrow keys.